andresmao/test/README.md

 ***write_glue()***

-Convert a given Pandas Dataframe to a Glue Parquet table
+Convert a given Pandas Dataframe to a Glue Parquet table.

 Quick example: